unicrowio/indexer/README.md

 Open `hasura/migrations/unicrow/1726203142180_squashed/up.sql`

-Replace `0` with the block number where indexing should start e.g. the launch of your marketplace, or few blocks before the deployment of Unicrow on that specific network.
+Replace `0` with the block number where indexing should start e.g. the launch of your marketplace on that specific network.
+Also replace 42161 with other chain you want to index or add multiple lines for multiple networks.

 ```
-INSERT INTO last_block_number (block_number) VALUES (0);
+INSERT INTO last_block_number (chain_id, block_number) VALUES ("42161", 0); --
 ```

 #### Setting the Marketplace addresses